grr1/PINT/CODINGSTYLE.rst

 Classes, functions, loops, if statements, etc. that take multiple statements to define must have opening and closing braces on separate lines.
-This makes commenting out conditoinals easier and encourages reducing the number of special cases in code.
+This makes commenting out conditionals easier and encourages reducing the number of special cases in code.

 Conditionals like if statements should have a space before the opening paranthesis.